Blanes: Fireworks competition

 The Festa major or festival of Santa Anna and Sant Joaquim (on 26 July) is usually celebrated in the third or forth week of July, from 21 to 27 July, annually.
 During the eight days, this major festival is celebrated as well as the European Concurs de Focs d'Artifici which attracts more than 500,000 visitors.
 This is an international competition.
 Over 500,000 kg of fireworks are detonated at each event.
 Most people watch the fireworks from the beach.

 The first documented date of a firework launch in Blanes is 1906.
 It was not until 1962 that the launch became an annual event.
 1971 marks the first Fireworks Competition, taking place over three nights; this number has fluctuated over the years to as many as seven nights.
-Since 1958, firework launches have always been done from Sa Palomera, a big rock that separates the two parts of the Blanes coast and is symbolically considered the beginning of the Costa Brava.
+Since 1958, fireworks launches have always been done from Sa Palomera, a big rock that separates the two parts of the Blanes coast and is symbolically considered the beginning of the Costa Brava.

 Every night of the celebration, a different firework company presents its work to the public who come to the beach, each spectacle lasting between 20 and 24 minutes.
 This is rated by the Popular Jury, designated each year, who responsible for choosing the winners.

 The fireworks competition nearly always runs in the last full week of July.
 The year 2018 marked the 48th edition of the competition.

 According to a local radio station, Radio Marina, nearly one million people visited the fireworks competition during its five-day course.

-Prior to 2012, the competition ran for five consecutive days.
-At the height of Spain's financial crisis it was decided to drop the event to four days to save money.
+Before 2012, the competition ran for five consecutive days.
+At the height of Spain's financial crisis, it was decided to drop the event to four days to save money.
 In 2016 enough sponsors were found to restore the fifth day of the event.
-Likewise in 2017.